Lee-Yang formalism for phase transitions of interacting fermions using tensor networks: Symmetries and zeros

 We find an additional symmetry at half filling for chain lengths that are a multiple of four.
 In that case, the eigenvalues of $\hat O_{q=1/2}$ and $\hat O_{q = 1/4}$ are even integers, and

 This symmetry implies that the zeros are periodic in the direction of the imaginary axis.
-Thus, if $s_k$ is a zero of the moment generating function, then $s_k + i\pi$ is also a zero.
+Thus, if $s_k$ is a zero of the moment-generating function, then $s_k + i\pi$ is also a zero.
 Finally, for Hermitian operators, we can write

 where the sum runs over all eigenvalues of $\hat O_q$, and $p_j$ is the probability of measuring the eigenvalue $O_j$.
 Since $p_j$ and $O_j$ are both real, we find